ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 <grid-example title='Column Menu' name='column-menu' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "columnpanel"] }'></grid-example>

+The new-format column menu is enabled by setting `columnMenu = 'new'`.

 ## Customising the Column Menu

 How the column menu is launched from the header can be configured via the following column definition properties.